THE JOURNEY OF AN IDEA: KIDS' DAY

 FROM SCIENCE TO MEDICINE: THE NEXT GENERATION

-From its simple beginnings, Regeneron Kids' Day at the Tarrytown campus now involves 500+ students, requires at least 150 employee volunteers and costs about $30,000 for food and supplies.
-Inspired by the program's success, the planning team has grand visions for what may come next — from creating more creative experiments for all ages, to systematically hosting the program across all sites, including the new Ireland offices, to creating science kits as a way for employees to take the curriculum more formally out into the community.
+At the Tarrytown campus alone, Regeneron Kids' Day involves 500+ students, requires at least 150 employee volunteers and costs about $30,000 for food and supplies.
+Inspired by the program's success, the planning team has grand visions for what may come next — from creating more creative experiments for all ages, to systematically hosting the program across all sites, to creating science kits as a way for employees to take the curriculum more formally out into the community.

 Whatever form the program evolves into, Susan is clear on her ultimate goal for the children who participate.
 “I hope that they've learned about teamwork, and leave feeling empowered to ask a question and work to get an answer.
 I think that having the power to solve a problem and possessing the necessary tools to do that gives children confidence.
 That is one of the number one take-aways I hope the children have, because that is what leads to progress."